Hornsby

 Hornsby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hornsby has a population where 52.8% speak a language other than English at home, and 53.8% were born overseas.
-Christianity is the predominant religion in Hornsby, with 39.0% of people practicing it.
-Hinduism is notably higher in Hornsby at 10.6%, compared to Greater Sydney's 7.3%.
+Hornsby, as of 2016 Census data, has a culturally diverse population with 52.8% speaking languages other than English at home and 53.8% born overseas.
+Christianity is the predominant religion in Hornsby, accounting for 39.0% of its population.
+Hinduism is notably overrepresented, comprising 10.6%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity